ARTICLES AND PUBLICATIONS:

 (Originally listed in Picking Up The Pieces pickingupthepieces.net then Site incurred a name change to The Crash Support Network – article no longer at https://pickinguppieces.net/second-chance-on-life/ , it is now listed under https://crashsupportnetwork.com/second-chance-on-life/ reached above)

-The founder of HOPE TBI (Caren Robinson) is currently a volunteer Co-Host with Kim Justus on Brain Injury Radio occurring monthly.
-Listen to their radio shows in the highlighted links below.
+The founder of HOPE TBI #hope_tbi (Caren Robinson) is currently a volunteer Co-Host with Kim Justus #inaflash on Brain Injury Radio occurring monthly.
+Listen to their radio show the 2nd Wednesday of every month live, or in the “on demand” links in the highlighted areas below.

 Just click on which title you are interested in listening to and it will open up on a different page: